 Overview

 Indian textiles are a fascinating medium to engage with history while understanding contemporary shifts in society, the economy, and culture at large.
-This ten-part online series, featuring illustrated presentations, lectures and panel discussions, traces the transregional histories, material dimensions and market dynamics of these textiles.
+This ten-part online series, featuring illustrated presentations, lectures, and panel discussions, traces the transregional histories, material dimensions, and market dynamics of these textiles.
 It also examines their influence on contemporary art, aesthetics, and architecture.
 As the first formal offering of its kind, the series brings together leading scholars, curators, researchers, makers, and entrepreneurs to present a rare blend of academic and practice-based insights into textile design, making, and afterlives.

 About the Presenter